ShZhanbossynova/rsschool-cv/cv.md

 ## Junior frontend developer
 ***
 ### Contact information
-Phone: +7(939)380-29-59
+Phone: +7(939)380-29-59 \
-E-mail: sk.zhanbossynova@gmail.com
+E-mail: sk.zhanbossynova@gmail.com \
-Telegram: @szhanbosynova
+Telegram: @szhanbosynova \

 ***

 ### About me
 I'm currently a researcher at the Kazan Federal University.
 I think not everyone can be a scientist, cause you never stop learning new things and answer new questions.
 That's why I'm always on the way of self-development: this course isn't an exception.
 In spite of all the advantages, my work cannot provide me all the possibilities I need, like mobility.
-One of my ams is not to be tied to a certain place, my soul demands freedom and new culture-experience, what I can afford at an online-job.
+One of my aims is not to be tied to a certain place, my soul demands freedom and new culture-experience, what I can afford at an online-job.
 I can highlight my qualities like:
 + on-the-fly self-learning
 + determination